fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

         (1) The dataset were extracted from S3, cleaned, transformed and uploaded onto AWS RDS using a SparkSession (Pyspark).

-        (2) The transformed dataframes were upload as four tables (a) review_id_table (shown below)
+        (2) The transformed dataframes for both datasets were upload as four tables onto RDS (a) review_id_table (shown below)
                 (b) products (Screenshots in L1 folder)
                 (c) customers (Screenshots in L1 folder)